Center for Corporate Climate Leadership

 While companies have generally been lauded by their customers and shareholders for taking proactive steps to address climate change, there have been few efforts to evaluate the extent to which these public corporate GHG goals represent actual GHG reductions as opposed to business-as-usual changes expected for their sector.
 In an effort to provide companies with a transparent and publicly available benchmarking resource to help evaluate and establish new or existing GHG goals, EPA's Corporate GHG Goal Evaluation Model is now available for download on the web.

-The EPA Corporate GHG Goal Evaluation Model was initially created under EPA’s Climate Leaders program as a tool for projecting business-as-usual GHG intensity improvements in order to assess GHG reduction goals set by companies participating in the program.
-The model incorporates best available forecast data on energy consumption and economic production output from a variety of publicly available sources and has been updated and enhanced with data from 2011.
+The EPA Corporate GHG Goal Evaluation Model was initially created under EPA's Climate Leaders program as a tool for projecting business-as-usual GHG intensity improvements in order to assess GHG reduction goals set by companies participating in the program.
+The model incorporates best available forecast data on energy consumption and economic production output from a variety of publicly available sources and has been updated and enhanced with BLS data released in 2013 and the most recent EIA energy price datasets.
 It can be accessed, along with three accompanying documents, by visiting the web links below.
-(Note: In order to use the model, users must first download the Free Analytica Player, which allows viewing and running of existing models.)

 The EPA Corporate GHG Goal Evaluation Model (Analytica) (9.3M)

 Purpose: To provide companies with a transparent and publicly available benchmarking resource to help evaluate and establish new or existing GHG goals that go beyond "business as usual" for their individual sectors.